 Ultimately, consumers and businesses are both left to wonder, how much does social service matter?

 Interactive Voice Response might be our worst enemy, but what’s the alternative?
-The idea behind Visual IVR is to replace the traditional audio-based phone menu with a visual interface on the web or mobile device.
+The idea behind Web Call-Backs (formerly Visual IVR) is to replace the traditional audio-based phone menu with a visual interface on the web or mobile device.

-Do better self-service options make Visual IVR more relevant?
-In that same notion, we can’t help but wonder how generational differences and preferences will influence what the future holds for visual IVR.
+Do better self-service options make Web Call-Backs more relevant?
+In that same notion, we can’t help but wonder how generational differences and preferences will influence what the future holds for Web Call-Backs.

 Virtual Queuing – a term often referenced, but not always understood.
 Simply put, virtual queuing removes the pain of physically waiting on hold, by virtually waiting, so that an agent can call you back when someone is actually free to chat.
 Ultimately, virtual queuing eliminates hold time and there are a growing number of ways you can add it to your call center.